ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -02 to -03 ## {#sec-02-03}

+* Lowercase use of "client", "resource server", and "authorization server".

+* Clarifications and editorial improvements.

 ## Version -01 to -02 ## {#sec-01-02}

 * CBOR diagnostic notation uses placeholders from a CDDL model.

-* Note on the new workflow supporting also non-ACE Clients.
+* Note on the new workflow supporting also non-ACE clients.

 * Revised semantics of the "token_upload" parameter.